nesciens/levitation/README.md

 ### Things that are cool

-- `git checkout master~30000` takes you back 30,000 edits in time — and on my test machine it only took about a second.
+- `git checkout master~30000` takes you back 30,000 edits -- and on my
+  test machine it only took about a second.
 - The XML data might be in the wrong order to directly create commits from it, but it is in the right order for blob delta compression: When passing blobs